 WHMIS Self Study

-CSA & WH&S Approved
+Meets the Standards of CSA & WH&S

 The Workplace Hazardous Materials Information System (WHMIS) is Canada's national hazard communication standard.
 The key elements of the system are hazard classification, cautionary labelling of containers, the provision of (material) safety data sheets ((M)SDSs) and worker education and training programs.